 Poor mental health is never easy to deal with, especially in the throes of winter, when the nights are arduously cold and the darkness seems to stretch out for eons.
 But have no fear, if you suffer from SAD, depression, anxiety, insomnia or anything else that is triggered by a lack of sleep, there are plenty of ways to try and reduce the effects of mental health issues this winter.
-Whether you choose to take Vitamin D supplements, or carve out quality time with friends and family, do what makes you feel happier.
+Whether you choose to take Vitamin D supplements, find products to help you sleep or carve out quality time with friends and family, do what makes you feel happier.
 For example I would describe myself as being someone who needs ‘social interaction’ because I can feel alienated, lonely or isolated when I spend too much time on my own which can lead to negative thinking and high levels of intense emotions.
 However at the same time I also need my own space to thrive and flourish, so when I spend too much time with other people that can also feel emotionally draining so it can be tricky to strike the balance between interaction and alone time, but the variables are entirely dependent on the person in question.

 Increase Your Vitamin D Intake